vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 - Can have multiple containers in a pod however not really good practice
 - can have helped containers in the same pod or part of it.
 - If destroying container will also destroy same helper container

+Pods with YAML:

+Pod yml files always contain the following field, this is mandatory:

+- apiVersion: version of k8s api used to create the object, must use the correct version for now using v1
+- Kind: type of object for example pod, replica set, service etc
+- Metadata: data about the object, names, labels etc.
+- Spec: depending on the object additional information abouyt the object, spec is a dictionary